ccastil1/seTerm/README.md

    `dot -Tpng -O tceetree.out` this produces a png file to view the visual call graph

+  4. To calculate page rank of the call graph:

    `cd ../pagerank-master/cpp`

    `pagerank -d "->" ../../tceetree.out > pagerankScore.txt` this produces a list of page rank values for each function